astra-vision/SceneRF/README.md

 ```

 ## Mesh extraction and visualization
-Mesh can be obtained as [in this line](https://github.com/astra-vision/SceneRF/blob/main/scenerf/scripts/reconstruction/depth2tsdf.py#L107), and drawed with open3d as following:
+Mesh can be obtained from [this line for KITTI](https://github.com/astra-vision/SceneRF/blob/main/scenerf/scripts/reconstruction/depth2tsdf.py#L107) and from [this line for Bundlefusion](https://github.com/astra-vision/SceneRF/blob/main/scenerf/scripts/reconstruction/depth2tsdf_bf.py#L119) , and drawed with open3d as following:
 ```
 import open3d as o3d